 The progress of pupils is regularly monitored and reviewed.
-Initially, concerns registered by teachers, parents/carers or other agencies are addressed by appropriate differentiation and support within the classroom and a record is kept of strategies used.
-There may also be Class Teacher observations to gather evidence support the level of need.
+Initially, concerns registered by teachers, parents/carers or other agencies are addressed by appropriate adaptive strategies and support within the classroom and a record is kept of strategies used.
+There may also be Class Teacher and other staff observations to gather evidence support the level of need.